fauna/vscode/README.md

 - `fauna.adminSecretKey`: The secret for a specific database.
 - `fauna.domain`: The Fauna domain for the database's [Region Group](https://docs.fauna.com/fauna/current/learn/understanding/region_groups#how-to-use-region-groups) or `localhost` when using a local Fauna Dev Docker instance.
 - `fauna.scheme`: One of `https` or `http`.
 Only set to `http` when using a local Fauna Dev Docker instance.
 - `fauna.port`: The port number for the Fauna endpoint.
-When using a Fauna Dev Docker instance, be sure to use the port passed to the `docker run` command - usually `8443`.
+When using a Fauna Dev Docker instance, use the port passed to the `docker run` command - usually `8443`.
 - `fauna.graphqlHost`: The full URL for the Fauna GraphQL API.
 The default is `https://graphql.fauna.com`.
 See [GraphQL Endpoints](https://docs.fauna.com/fauna/current/api/graphql/endpoints) for Region Group-specific URLs.

 > WARNING: Be careful!
 To avoid exposing this secret, do not commit it to your local `.vscode` configuration.